Precoded Integer-Forcing Universally Achieves the MIMO Capacity to Within a Constant Gap: Introduction

 The rest of the paper is outlined as follows.
-Section~\ref{sec:IF} gives an overview on IF equalization and analyzes its performance under various assumptions.
-In Section~\ref{sec:ST} several properties of perfect linear dispersion space-time codes are recalled and a lower bound on their worst-case minimum distance is derived, setting the grounds for the main result.
-The proof that precoded IF achieves the capacity of any MIMO channel to within a constant gap is given in Section~\ref{sec:main}.
-As an example of the advantages of the proposed approach, low-complexity constructions of \emph{rateless} coding schemes, which are based on precoded IF, are derived in Section~\ref{sec:rateless}.
+Section~\ref{sec:IF} gives an overview of IF equalization and analyzes its performance without precoding under various assumptions, while Section~\ref{sec:IFST} considers the precoded IF scheme.
+In Section~\ref{sec:ST} several properties of perfect linear dispersion space-time codes are recalled and a lower bound on their worst-case minimum distance is derived.
+The proof that precoded IF achieves the compound MIMO capacity to within a constant gap is given in Section~\ref{sec:main}.
+As an example of the advantages of the proposed approach, low-complexity constructions of MIMO \emph{rateless} coding schemes, which are based on precoded IF, are derived in Section~\ref{sec:rateless}.
 Concluding remarks appear in Section~\ref{sec:conclusions}.